IMTEK-FreiStat/FreiStat-IoT/README.md

 }
 #endif
 ```
-* select the AD5940/AD5941 chip by uncommenting the following line in the ad5940.h file:
+* Select the AD5940/AD5941 chip by uncommenting the following line in the ad5940.h file:
 ```c++
 #define CHIPSEL_594X      /**< AD5940 or AD5941 */
  ```
-* if you want to see debug info from the .c files (e.g. RampTest.c) uncomment the following line in the ad5940.h file:
+* If you want to see debug info from the .c files (e.g. RampTest.c) uncomment the following line in the ad5940.h file:
 ```c++
 #define ADI_DEBUG   /**< Comment this line to remove debug info. */
 ```

-###LibPrintf
+### LibPrintf
-*Download the Arduino Printf library from https://github.com/embeddedartistry/arduino-printf to add support for the `printf()` function
+* Download the Arduino Printf library from https://github.com/embeddedartistry/arduino-printf to add support for the `printf()` function

+## How to use the code
+* Compile and upload the code using the Arduino IDE or other compatible IDEs (e.g. Visual Studio Code with Arduino extension)
+* Set the correct COM port in the python script
+* Run the python script